The Best Home Saunas of 2023

 Heat Source

 Traditional Finnish saunas use hot stones over a log fire to create steam.
 While it is still perfectly possible to build this kind of steam room, most modern versions use an electric heater.
-Steam saunas often generate more heat than infrared saunas—up to 220 degrees Fahrenheit in some cases.
+Steam models often generate more heat than infrared saunas—up to 220 degrees Fahrenheit in some cases.
 They can take 30 minutes or more to warm up.

 Additional Features and Safety